 Agility courses are set up so that dogs would not be able to complete them without the help of the handler.
 As the dog must rely on the verbal and hand instructions from the handler in order to navigate the course, the trust between owner and dog will be increased.
 Helping your dog to pass through agility obstacles will help reinforce basic obedience commands, improve dog/owner communication, and ultimately help to improve your dog’s behavior outside of the agility course.

-You can visit the Training Cesar's Way website for more information and to register for the next agility clinic at Cesar's Dog Psychology Center in Los Angeles, CA or Fort Lauderdale, Florida.
+Visit the Training Cesar's Way website for more information and to register for the next agility clinic at Cesar's Dog Psychology Centers in Los Angeles, CA or Fort Lauderdale, Florida.